 It’s all quite open and spacious and full of amazing details thanks to Calvin’s ingenuity–things like a roof that opens up, a fireplace which they can rotate 360 degrees to project the heat in whichever direction, and homemade speakers made out of pottery from the area.

-Everyone was very friendly, and we even had Jell-O dessert made to look like the flag of Mexico.
+Everyone was very friendly, and we even had a Jell-O dessert made to look like the flag of Mexico.

 Unfortunately, there were uncharacteristically strong rains that evening and we all opted to stay put at the Overlander Oasis instead of heading to the town square to see the festivities and celebrations for the Mexican Independence Day.
 I guess that will have to wait for another year for me.